IronTony/react-native-redux-toolkit-starter-app/README.md

 environment key (such as `development`, `staging` or `production`) and then run the app for the required env using one of the available run scripts (e.g. `ios:dev`).

+If you want to use IDEs such Xcode or Android Studio, you have to set up the ENV variables with these commands:
+- `yarn env:dev`, to set the development ENV variables
+- `yarn env:stage`, to set the staging ENV variables
+- `yarn env:prod`, to set the production ENV variables

 ---

 ## Scripts :wrench: